 Amanda’s experience includes litigation before various U.S. District Courts and the U.S. International Trade Commission.
-Her experience includes writing motions to invalidate patents; motions for and opposing summary judgment on non-infringement and invalidity; claim construction briefing; invalidity contentions; preparing expert witnesses for deposition; taking depositions; and succeeding in inter partes review before the Patent Trial and Appeal Board.
+Her experience includes writing motions to invalidate patents; motions for and opposing summary judgment on non-infringement and invalidity; claim construction briefing; invalidity contentions; preparing expert witnesses for deposition; and taking depositions.
 She has represented both plaintiffs and defendants.
-Amanda’s patent prosecution experience includes drafting and prosecuting U.S. and foreign patent application, both design and utility.
-Amanda’s additional intellectual property experience includes writing freedom to operate and patentability opinions for a number of clients.
+Amanda’s additional intellectual property experience has included drafting freedom to operate and patentability opinions.

-She is a member of the American Intellectual Property Law Association (AIPLA) and of the International Trade Commission Trial Lawyers Association (ITCTLA).
+Amanda is a member of the American Intellectual Property Law Association (AIPLA), the Cleveland Intellectual Property Law Association (CIPLA) and the International Trade Commission Trial Lawyers Association (ITCTLA).

-Amanda joined Calfee as a lateral associate in 2017.
-Prior to joining Calfee, she was an associate in the D.C. offices of Steptoe & Johnson LLP and Hunton & Williams LLP.
+Amanda joined Calfee in 2017.
+Prior to joining Calfee, she was an associate in the D.C. offices of Steptoe & Johnson LLP and Hunton & Williams LLP

 - Intellectual Property